katherine81779/portfolio/README.md

 Under right-way (My Rosehacks hackathon project that I worked on with three other people):

 app.py
-- Creating an algorithm with multiple functions that helped me find the rating of a used car.
+- Creating an algorithm with multiple functions that helped me find the rating of a used car

 getAPI.py
  -In this file, I used the Car Query API to extract data on a specific model of a car